cctbx/cctbx_project/README.md

 ```

 #### Compiling code during development
-If your new modules involve code that needs to be compiled, after configuring , go to the relevant build folder and run make
+If your new modules involve code that needs to be compiled, go to the relevant build folder and run make

 ```
 # after updating C code in one of the modules
-cd ~/crystal/build. # or whatever your build dir is named make
+cd ~/crystal/build # or whatever your build dir is named make
 ```